-We are looking for a community worker to develop and implement a new community engagement programme that focuses on intergenerational relationships.
-We want to kick-start a range of initiatives targeting isolated elderly members of our neighbourhood and developing stronger connections between these older adults and children that live or go to school in our community.
-This post is part-funded by the Borough Council and will be focused on the Council’s Abingdon Ward.
+With the recent arrival of our new vicar, The Rev’d Pippa Turner, we are now looking for a community worker to develop and implement a new community engagement programme that focuses on intergenerational relationships.
+We want to kick-start a range of initiatives targeting isolated elderly members of our neighbourhood and develop stronger connections between these older adults and children that live or go to school in our community.

 We have a very strong and growing commitment to enhance our community role and respond to those needs aired by our local neighbours.
 The community worker will play a key role in achieving this goal, developing the ideas from their initial status to implementation.

-Identify and develop feasible activities appropriate to the context of Abingdon Ward.
+- Identify and develop feasible intergenerational activities appropriate to the context of Abingdon Ward.

-This post is for one year in the first instance; future funding has to be secured.
-The post holder will report directly to the Associate Vicar.
+The post holder will report directly to the Vicar.
 There will be regular reviews based on agreed objectives.

 HOURS AND SALARY

-Proactive, reliable and a self-starter, with the ability to manage your own time
+● Proactive, reliable and a self-starter, with the ability to manage your own time and prioritise effectively